christianlevesque/RazorForms/README.md

 ```

 That's a reduction of _almost 75%_ (47 lines vs. 13 lines with RazorForms).
 The correct input type is automatically detected in most cases, so all you usually need to do is pass the `asp-for` attribute with a reference to the model member the form field is for, just like with the built-in label and input tag helpers.

+For more information on using RazorForms in a project, see the [docs](https://www.razorforms.com).